This Page and Its content were created by Dr. Dominik Konkolewicz

 MACRO provides resources for undergraduate students to seek internship opportunities both through academic mechanisms such as:

-MACRO will seek to provide resources to help graduate students seek funding to support their research, and also provide guidance for graduate students to apply for postdoctoral positions and for postdoctoral fellows who are seeking faculty positions.
+Coming soon: for postdoctoral fellows who are seeking faculty positions.
 Specific focus will be on benefits and challenges to consider when deciding between research intensive faculty positions and teaching focused primarily undergraduate teaching positions.
-These resources will be posted here as they become available.

 Coming Soon: Resources for Early Career Faculty.